rubytogether/rubytogether.org/app/views/news/2020-04-28-April-2020-monthly-update.html.md

 Hey everyone,

 I hope you're safe and well!
-As mentioned in the previous update I investigated and fixed an issue with the github repo syncing mechanism via https://github.com/rubytoolbox/rubytoolbox/pull/649 and did some additional maiintenance like Rails 6 upgrade, other dependency upgrades and such.
-The API has now also received the official announcement blog post, which you can find at https://www.ruby-toolbox.com/blog/2020-04-29/api-for-project-data
+As mentioned in the previous update I investigated and fixed an issue with the github repo syncing mechanism via https://github.com/rubytoolbox/rubytoolbox/pull/649 and did some additional maintenance like Rails 6 upgrade, other dependency upgrades and such.
+The API has now also received the official announcement blog post, which you can find at https://www.ruby-toolbox.com/blog/2020-04-29/api-for-project-data.

 In May I will do some additional maintenance like Ruby 2.7 upgrade and review catalog submissions, plus looking into some additional tooling around the API.

 Best and stay safe,